Learn About Allergic Conjunctivitis

 What are the causes of Allergic Conjunctivitis?

-When your eyes are exposed to allergy-causing substances, a substance called histamine is released by your body.
+When your eyes are exposed to allergens (which cause allergies), a substance called histamine is released by your body.
 The blood vessels in the conjunctiva become swollen.
 The eyes can become red, itchy, and teary very quickly.

 The pollens that cause symptoms vary from person to person and from area to area.
-Tiny, hard-to-see pollens that may cause allergic symptoms include grasses, ragweed and trees.
+Tiny pollens that may cause allergic symptoms include grasses, ragweed and trees.
 These same pollens may also cause hay fever.

 Your symptoms may be worse when there is more pollen in the air.
 Higher levels of pollen are more likely on hot, dry, windy days.
 On cool, damp, rainy days most pollen is washed to the ground.